The Revenant (2015 film): Development

-The movie was put on hold in March 2012, as New Regency hired Iñárritu to direct an adaptation of Flim-Flam Man, Jennifer Vogel's non-fiction book about her criminal father.
+The project was put on hold in March 2012, as New Regency hired Iñárritu to direct an adaptation of Flim-Flam Man, Jennifer Vogel's non-fiction book about her criminal father.
 Penn was also under consideration for the lead role in that film.
 In December 2012, Iñárritu announced that his next film would be Birdman or (The Unexpected Virtue of Ignorance), a comedy-drama about an actor who once played a famous superhero.
 He ended up winning the Academy Awards for Best Director and Best Original Screenplay, with the film winning Best Picture.
 Filming took place in March 2013.
 The Revenant was scheduled to begin production right after Birdman wrapped.

-The movie was granted a production budget of $60 million, with $30 million funded by New Regency.
-Brett Ratner's RatPac-Dune Entertainment, a joint venture between Ratner's RatPac Entertainment and 20th Century Fox's former financing partner, Dune Entertainment, also funded the film.
-Worldview Entertainment, who also co-financed Birdman, was originally set to fund the film but backed out in July 2014 due to the departure of its CEO, Christopher Woodrow.
-New Regency approached 20th Century Fox for additional funding, but the company declined, citing the pay-or-play contracts made for both DiCaprio and Tom Hardy, which would require that the actors be paid regardless of whether the film is completed.
+A production budget of $60 million was granted, with $30 million funded by New Regency.
+Brett Ratner's RatPac-Dune Entertainment, a joint venture between Ratner's RatPac Entertainment and Fox's former financing partner, Dune Entertainment, also funded the film.
+Worldview Entertainment, which also co-financed Birdman, was originally set to fund the film but backed out in July 2014 due to the departure of CEO Christopher Woodrow.
+New Regency approached Fox for additional funding, but Fox declined, citing the pay-or-play contracts made for both DiCaprio and Tom Hardy, which would require that the actors be paid regardless of whether the film is completed.
 Annapurna Pictures' Megan Ellison entered negotiations to finance the film shortly after.
 The Chinese company Guangdong Alpha Animation and Culture Company partially financed the film.